 It’s both easier and cheaper to trade your products or services online than you think … recent research suggested UK adults were online for a staggering 25 hours a week – up from just 9 hours in 2005 – and consumers spend around a pound in every £5 of their shopping budget online.

-However, it seems the digital revolution may have passed many business owners by with more than a half of UK small businesses still not having a website, claimed a study last year by RedShift Research and GoDaddy.
+However, it seems the digital revolution may have passed many business owners by with more than a half of UK small businesses still not having a website, claimed a study in 2017 by RedShift Research and GoDaddy.
 The reasons ranged from not having enough time, to concerns that the cost would be excessive, and that business growth would suffer as a result.

 The reality is quite different, so if you’re thinking about setting up a website, but not sure where or how to begin, here are some good tips: